-I was born into a highly secular society and raised in an irreligious and agnostic family background.
-Consequently, I have been an atheistic materialist and naturalist for most of my life until my late thirties, and was only interested in nature and natural sciences.
-Due to my popular science interest in modern physics (cosmology, relativity theory, and quantum mechanics), and read the bestselling books by David Deutsch, Brian Greene, John Gribbin, Richard Feyman, and Michio Kaku, as well as later by others such as Sean Carroll.
-I soon came to realize fundamental philosophical problems concerning the flow of time, causality, the laws of nature, and the unreasonable effectiveness of mathematics in the natural sciences.
+Having been born into a highly secular society and raised in an irreligious and agnostic family background, I have been an atheistic materialist and naturalist for most of my life until my late thirties, and was only interested in nature and natural sciences.
+Between 2004-2006 I developed a stronger popular science interest in modern physics (cosmology, relativity theory, and quantum mechanics), and read the bestselling books by David Deutsch, Brian Greene, John Gribbin, Richard Feyman, and Michio Kaku, as well as later by others such as Sean Carroll.
+I soon came to realize fundamental philosophical problems concerning time, causality, laws of nature, and the effectiveness of mathematics.
 I also realized the hard problem of consciousness, the problem of reason (incl. intentionality / aboutness), the problem of universals, the standard problem of free will, and the problem of objective morality, as well as the ultimate question "why is there anything rather than nothing".
-This led to a spiritual journey spanning about 15 years in search for a coherent world view, which implied the exploration of very different approaches like mathematical monism (Max Tegmark), integrated information theory (Giulio Tononi) and conscious agent theory (Donald Hoffman), pantheistic neopaganism (panpsychism, hylozooism, animism), Eastern philosophies like Daoism and Shintoism, non-dualism (Advaita Vedanta) and neoperennial integral thought (Ken Wilber), Whiteheadian panentheistic process thought, Bergsonian and Nietzschean flux, quantum idealism (Amit Goswami, Johanan Raatz and Michael Jones from Inspiring Philosophy), Neoplatonism with objective idealism (Timothy Sprigge, John Leslie), and finally classical theism.
+This led to a spiritual journey beginning in 2006 and spanning about 15 years in search for a coherent world view, which implied the exploration of very different philosophical and metaphysical approaches like ontic structural realism and mathematical monism (Pythagorean Illuminism and its ripoff Hyperianism, Max Tegmark, Gary Drescher), pantheistic neopaganism (panpsychism, hylozooism, animism), Eastern philosophies like Daoism and Shintoism, non-dualism (Advaita Vedanta) and neoperennial integral thought (Ken Wilber), Whiteheadian panentheistic process thought, Bergsonian and Nietzschean flux, quantum idealism (Amit Goswami, Johanan Raatz and Michael Jones from Inspiring Philosophy, Bernardo Kastrup), Neoplatonism with objective idealism (Timothy Sprigge, John Leslie), and classical theism.
 I also thoroughly evaluated the pro and con arguments for Christianity, esp.
-Roman Catholic and Reformed theology, as well as Biblical exegesis and history (just for the record: no, I was not converted by my wife, who was a Cafeteria Catholic and "Chreaster").
-My current views are an idiosyncratic amalgam of several of the above approaches.
+Roman Catholic (esp.
+Thomism) and Reformed theology, as well as Biblical exegesis and history (just for the record: no, I was not converted by my wife, who rather was a kind of Cafeteria Catholic and "Chreaster").

 My "conversion" from atheistic naturalism and materialism to such an idealist world view did not involve any faith in holy scriptures, but was exclusively based on reason and a careful critical evaluation of empirical evidence and philosophical arguments.
-However, I meanwhile think that even without sophisticated arguments we can simply know as a properly basic belief that materialism is wrong and that a universal mind (aka God) is the ground of all being.
+I am also convinced that even without sophisticated arguments we can simply know as a properly basic belief that materialism is wrong and that a universal mind (aka God) is the ground of all being.

 I strongly reject the modern surrogate religion of atheistic naturalism (esp.
-"New Atheism"), secular humanism (incl. the myth of progress), eliminative materialism, functionalist physicalism, mechanistic determinism, and reductionistic scientism as incoherent, irrational, empirically refuted, and thus absurd faith, which is mostly based on sloppy argumentation and shallow philosophy (esp. among internet infidels), and ultimately implies detrimental nihilism.
+"New Atheism"), eliminative materialism, functionalist physicalism, mechanistic determinism, and reductionistic scientism as incoherent, irrational, empirically refuted, and thus absurd dogmatic faith, which is mostly based on sloppy argumentation and shallow philosophy (esp. among internet infidels), and ultimately implies detrimental nihilism.
 I endorse rationalism, logic, math, the principle of sufficient reason (PSR), and the principle of parsimony ("Ockham's Razor") as our main guidelines in the search for ultimate metaphysical truth, while empiricism is mostly of instrumental and practical value for the advance of science and technology.